-Imagine being able to get an international SIM card, already topped-up with credit and data, delivered to your mailbox before you even leave your house to travel.
-All you’d have to do is insert it into your phone and be on your way, ready to make calls, texts, and access the internet as soon as you land in a foreign country.
+Imagine being able to get an international SIM card, already topped up with credit and data, delivered to your mailbox before you even leave your house to travel.
+All you’d have to do is insert it into your phone and be on your way, ready to make calls and texts and access the internet as soon as you land in a foreign country.

 This post contains affiliate links.

 Too good to be true?
 Nope!
 It exists, and it’s affordable, and you don’t have to switch carriers to get it, and, as long as your phone is SIM-capable and unlocked, you can use it.

 Before you get too excited, check out this guide to using your phone overseas to understand why you would need a SIM card in the first place.